Chirag-ahir/JAVA-All-Basic/README.md

  4. create controller in controller class<br>
  5. create a view page<br>

+ What is spring bean ?<br>
+ any object in the Spring framework that we initialize through Spring container is called Spring Bean<br>

 What is Lifecycle of spring bean ?<br>
  1. Bean instantiated<br>
  2. Dependencies injected<br>